H2OKing89/shelfr/docs/cli/AUDIT_VERIFICATION.md

 - ✅ Each file under 400 lines (abs.py: 738 is split handlers, not just CLI defs)
 - ✅ All imports work
-- ✅ `mamfast --help` output unchanged
+- ✅ `shelfr --help` output unchanged
 - ✅ No import performance degradation

 ---